Questions & Answers

 Do you back up the images?

 Once I get back to my home office after a wedding I am typically up until 5 am uploading and backing up your images.
 At this point, the images are uploaded and I am completely exhausted, so I finish backing them up the following day.
-Once your images are completely processed (4-6 weeks), they are also backed up in California with Pictage, so if Irene ever comes to town and destroys my hard drives, please be assured your images will be safe on the other side of the country.
-We do request that you also make backups once you receive your flash drive, as you will be responsible for your images once you receive the drive.
+Once your images are completely processed (4-6 weeks), they are also backed up in Georgia with Shootproof, so if Irene ever comes to town and destroys my hard drives, please be assured your images will be safe.
+We do request that you also make backups once you download your images, as you will be responsible for your images once you receive the link is live.

 You are not in our budget, but we really connect with your style, what should we do?

-I have created a wedding collection to give you the best experience and highest quality photographs, with wedding collections that begin at $5300.
-I offer a 15% discount off of our basic wedding collections for weddings that take place January 5 through April 20.
-I also offer special custom collections for weddings with less than forty guests.
+I have created a wedding collection to give you the best experience and highest quality photographs, with wedding collections that begin at $7500.
+I offer a 15% discount off of our basic wedding collections for weddings that take place February 1 through March 30 (this discount does not apply to wedding albums, only to the photographic coverage).
+I also offer special custom collections for weddings with less than forty guests, elopements and town hall coverage.
 This leads us to the next question concerning our Registry.
 Let your family and friends buy you something that you really want!

 Do you have a Registry?